davidpaulsson/gatsby-source-airtable-next/README.md

 # gatsby-source-airtable-next

-> Gatsby source plugin for Airtable, build for Gatsby v4 and beyond 🚀
+> Gatsby source plugin for Airtable, built for Gatsby v4 and beyond 🚀

-## THIS IS NOT PRODUCTION READY, YET!

 ## How to install